Have you brought home a new puppy and are wondering about how to make sure they don't guard their food bowl?

 Preventing Resource Guarding is All About Building Trust

 While it may be a natural canine behavior, resource guarding becomes an issue when it puts people or other pets at risk of injury.
-And it hints at the larger problem of the lack of trust between a dog and other members of the family.
+It hints at the larger problem of a dog's lack of trust with other family members.

 How Human Behavior Affects Resource Guarding

 Preventing resource guarding in dogs has a lot to do with human behavior and ensuring that we aren't inadvertently teaching them to guard their food, toys, or other things.
 Unfortunately, there are things that humans do that can make resource guarding worse, such as playing with a dog's food while they're eating or constantly grabbing at their toys and chews just because we can.
-Preventing resource guarding in your puppy is not only about teaching your puppy how to feel and what to do, but also about people learning what not to do!puppy resource guarding food on ground
+Preventing resource guarding in your puppy is not only about teaching your puppy how to feel and what to do but also about people learning what not to do!

 How to Prevent Resource Guarding in Puppies